WavesMan/DeepSeek-R1-Local-WebUI/Readme-en.md

 ---

 **DeepSeek-R1-Local-WebUI** is a local model deployment project based on Flask, providing an interactive Web interface for conversations with the **[DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1)** model.
-The project supports streaming responses (currently unavailable) and features Light/Dark theme switching.
+The project supports streaming responses and features Light/Dark theme switching.
 For more details, please visit .

 ---